JMcrafter26/YA-Directory-Lister/README.md

 Please note that YADL is not a full-fledged file manager and is not intended to be used as one.
 It is only meant to list the contents of a directory and its subdirectories.
 YADL is not nearly that powerful and secure like other file managers, it was made in two days and is not intended to be used in a production environment.
 Use it at your own risk.

 ## Customization

+> This project needs further documentation.
+Please refer to the source code for more information.

 You can customize YADL by editing the `$config` array in `yadl.php`.
 The options are quite self-explanatory, but here is a list of them: